11 Tips For Avoiding Holiday Weight Gain

 Be Smart With Alcohol

-Alcohol will be put in front of you more during these next 2 months than the whole year combined.
+Alcohol will be put in front of you more during these next 2 months than the whole year combined: exactly Why Legacy Healing and other rehabilitation centres see a spike in the number of patients admitted.
 Holiday parties, work lunches and celebrations with family and friends make it really tough to avoid drinking.
 Allow yourself a few cocktails but set some limits and save them for your special occasions.
 You might choose to eliminate all alcohol during the week or perhaps just allow yourself a certain number of drinks per week.
 Choose carefully so that you are not loading up on sugary, high calorie drinks.
 Check out my blog on How to Keep Holiday Cocktails off Your Waistline for your best choices.